Unit XI. Healing

 wisdom often represented by the vajra or thunderbolt because of its power

-straight to the truth.
+drives straight to the truth.
 Situ Pa (Holmes, no date, p.
-62) indicates three
+62) indicates

-stages of development of prajna: 1) to know the way things work, 2) to know
+three stages of development of prajna: 1) to know the way things work, 2)

-the way they really are, and 3) to know that which is truly the essence of
+to know the way they really are, and 3) to know that which is truly the

 Exercise: Paramitas